fbpx

 This training will provide participants clinical knowledge and tools to:

 a).
-Learn and understand how to use mindfulness in creative ways that break through resistance and maximize engagement both in and out of the clinical hour.
+After completing this training, participants will be able to learn and understand how to use mindfulness in creative ways that break through resistance and maximize engagement both in and out of the clinical hour.

 b).
-Explore and practice specific strategies to tailor self-regulation to a diagnosis and development.
+After completing this training, participants will be able to explore and practice specific strategies to tailor self-regulation to a diagnosis and development.

 c).
-Learn and explore dozens of proven practices that help children with depression, anxiety, PTSD, and other common presenting concerns.
+After completing this training, participants will be able to learn and explore dozens of proven practices that help children with depression, anxiety, PTSD, and other common presenting concerns.

 d).
-Understand and explore the exciting neuroscience behind mindfulness and productive and helpful ways to share that information with kids and families.
+After completing this training, participants will be able to understand and explore the exciting neuroscience behind mindfulness and productive and helpful ways to share that information with kids and families.

 Agenda: